alexsam29/MyCheckUp/working_agreement.md

 ## How to merge the code into the shared repository
+- Before merging the code it most be approved by all team members.
+- Every code must before pull request must be uploaded on its own branch \
+then move to the main branch.

 ## What to do when a member misses a meeting